Revision 23-4; Effective Nov. 17, 2023

 Requirement for Documentation of Reproductive Health Services

-All individuals should receive services related to reproductive health and/or contraception at least annually.
-Individuals using long-acting reversible contraception (intrauterine device or implantable hormonal contraceptive agent) and patients who have undergone permanent sterilization may continue to receive services under the program if they meet eligibility requirements.
+All clients should receive services related to reproductive health or contraception at least annually.
+Clients using long-acting reversible contraception (intrauterine device or implantable hormonal contraceptive agent) and patients who have undergone permanent sterilization may continue to receive services under the program if they meet eligibility requirements.

-The guiding principle of the HHSC FPP is to improve the reproductive health of individuals to ensure that every pregnancy and every baby is healthy.
-At each patient encounter, including encounters for treatment of other conditions (for example, an abnormal Pap smear follow-up), the provider must educate the patient on how the service being provided relates to reproductive health or contraception and this must be documented in the patient record.
+The guiding principle of FPP is to improve the reproductive health of clients to ensure every pregnancy and every baby is healthy.
+At each client encounter, including encounters for treatment of other conditions (for example, an abnormal Pap smear follow-up), the provider must educate the client on how the service being provided relates to reproductive health or contraception, and this must be documented in the client record.

 Individual Health Records and Documentation of Encounters

 Providers must ensure that a client health record (medical record) is created for every person who obtains clinical services.
 See Section 3700, Client Records Management.

 - a complete, legible and correct documentation of all clinical encounters, including those that take place by phone;

 - written in ink, without erasures or deletions, or documented in the Electronic Health Record (EHR) or Electronic Medical Record (EMR);

 - signed by the provider making the entry, including name of provider, provider title and date for each entry (Note: Electronic signatures are allowable to document provider review of care, but stamped signatures are not allowable);